Destroy Rebuild Until God Shows: Self-titled debut album, Live From Hot Topic EP (2010–2012)

-On July 12, 2011, D.R.U.G.S. released a live EP titled "Live From Hot Topic", which includes 5 live songs: "The Only Thing You Talk About", "My Swagger has a First Name", "Mr. Owl Ate My Metal Worm", "Graveyard Dancing" and "If You Think This Song is About You, It Probably Is".
+On July 12, 2011, D.R.U.G.S. released a live EP titled Live From Hot Topic, which includes 5 live songs: "The Only Thing You Talk About", "My Swagger has a First Name", "Mr. Owl Ate My Metal Worm", "Graveyard Dancing" and "If You Think This Song is About You, It Probably Is".

 The band played the Counter Revolution tour in Australia, and played the WWIII tour with Asking Alexandria and Hollywood Undead in November.

 On November 28, 2011 the band posted a previously unreleased b-side from their first album.
 The song is called "Rehab in Rifle Rounds" and was released as a one-year celebration.

-The band has recently parted ways with Warner Brother and so they have parted ways with Decaydance.
+The band has recently parted ways with Warner Brothers and so they have parted ways with Decaydance.
 On January 16, 2012, a song titled "Scream If You're Crazy" was released on to Noisecreep.

 On January 18, 2012 the band made this announcement: "It is with bittersweet sentiment that we announce some news today.
 Our bass player, Adam Russell, has made the personal decision to move on from Destroy Rebuild Until God Shows to pursue other opportunities.
 While we are happy to see him make a choice that will ultimately be best for him, of course, we are sad to see him go.
 Please know that we remain close friends and supporters of Adam, and that there are no hard feelings.
 Rest assured this will not affect our current tour schedule.
 Our close friend, Tai “Never Wrong, Always” Wright, will be filling in on bass duties on the upcoming SIN Tour which starts Thursday in Chicago."